federicotomas79/SpecEXR/README.md

 ```
 # The source package

-if there are something wrong and can not install from github, please try to download the source packages: [package](/source-package/SpecEXR_1.0.tar.gz)
+if there are something wrong and can not install from github, please try to download the source packages and install it from your R or Rstudio from package Archive file: [package](/source-package/SpecEXR_1.0.tar.gz)